babashka/process/README.md

 (apply shell "ls -la" *command-line-args*)
 ```

-The `shell` function checks the exit code and throws if it is non-zero:
+The `shell` function checks the command's exit code and throws if it is non-zero:

 ``` clojure
 user=> (shell "ls nothing")